sashacsy/arca-docs/docs/migration/migration-tasks/post-migration.md

 ### Communicate Migration Completion
 Communicate the completion of the migration to the local admin and direct them to begin Post-Migration Tasks above.

+### Migration Stubs
+Remove "parent" references to migration stubs for all top-level collections.

 ### Cleanup
 Perform backend migration cleanup.